Phacelia franklinii (R. Br.) Gray

 Basis for Listing

-The Minnesota records of P. franklinii are from a number of slightly different habitat types, though most are near lakes and all are within northern fire dependent forest systems.
-Known habitats include: cliffs, talus, tip-up mounds, and rock outcrops.
+The Minnesota records of P. franklinii are from a number of slightly different habitat types, though most are near lakes and all are within northern fire-dependent forest systems.
+Known habitats include cliffs and talus, tip-up mounds, and rock outcrops.
 From a vegetation perspective, all of these can be considered early successional or primary habitats.
 When searching for this species, it might be wise to also consider lakeshores, and riverbanks as potential habitat.
-They all seem to reflect the requirement of this species for small gaps in vegetation, caused by stochastic or seasonal disturbance.
+They all seem to reflect the requirement of this species for small gaps in vegetation caused by stochastic or seasonal disturbance.

 Biology / Life History

 Conservation / Management

 It is generally believed that P. franklinii requires soil disturbance within its forest habitat in order for its seeds to germinate.
-However, large scale disturbances such as clearcutting or mining appear to have the opposite effect, because they eliminate the greater habitat in which the species' microhabitat occurs.
-There is very little that can be done in terms of active management for P. franklinii, however, if large landscape mosaics are maintained in a relatively natural condition, the species should be able to find habitat and sustain itself.
+However, large scale disturbances, such as clearcutting or mining appear to have the opposite effect because they eliminate the greater habitat in which the species' microhabitat occurs.
+There is very little that can be done in terms of active management for P. franklinii, but if large landscape mosaics are maintained in a relatively natural condition, the species should be able to find habitat and sustain itself.

 Conservation Efforts in Minnesota